abelardojarab/gputeachingkit-labs/Module3/VectorAdd/description.markdown

   -o <output.raw> -t vector
 ~~~

-Where `<expected.raw>` is the expected output, `<input0.raw>,<input1.raw>` is the input dataset, and `<output.raw>` is an optional path to store the results.
+where `<expected.raw>` is the expected output, `<input0.raw>,<input1.raw>` is the input dataset, and `<output.raw>` is an optional path to store the results.
 The datasets can be generated using the dataset generator built as part of the compilation process.